 - Measure Frequently: Constantly evaluate progress against the transparent baselines you have created for the project, give feedback and encourage team members to evaluate one another.

-Finally, the most important quality a team needs to succeed with a project is its willingness to change.
+Finally, in the vast world of project management, the most important quality a team needs to succeed with a project is its willingness to change.
 And this begins with the leader; your readiness to listen to others and respond positively to signals from your environment will equip your team with the attitude to meet the challenges within any new project.

 Continue the dialogue and reach out to us for help on how to build a high performing team to maximize the chances of project success.
 Contact us at firstname.lastname@example.org.